point85/OEE-Designer/README.md

 Hibernate and JPA abstract-away database specific aspects of inserting, updating, reading and deleting records in the tables.
 The API is designed to work with any relational database supported by Hibernate.

 ## What's New
 In version 3.0.0 an Android mobile operator application was added.
 On Google Play Store, search for "Point85 Overall Equipment Effectiveness" or "OEE" application.
+The direct URL is https://play.google.com/store/apps/details?id=point85.oee.mobile.app.

 In addition, the Jetty embedded HTTP server replaced NanoHTTPD for increased performance.
 The HTTP API was also enhanced.